 If sufficient cash value exists in the policy, often times a missed premium payment will just reduce the cash surrender value by the amount of premium due.
 This means that premiums may sometimes be missed in policies with cash value.
 Term life insurance premiums must always be made by the due date, or the policy will promptly go into grace period status.

-Limits To Amount of Premium That Can Be Made
+Limits To Amount of Premium Payments That Can Be Made

 All forms of permanent life insurance have rules regulating the amount of money that can be paid into a policy.
 There are two separate limitations that the premium payments must adhere to for the contract to still be considered life insurance.